 What Will the Project Do?

-When the project is complete, there will be two express lanes added in each direction on I-77 between uptown Charlotte and Exit 28 in Cornelius.
+As currently planned, there will be two express lanes added in each direction between uptown Charlotte and Exit 28 in Cornelius.
 Between Cornelius and Exit 36 in Mooresville, there will be one express lane added in each direction.

-The existing general-purpose lanes will always remain free of charge.
-Crews will not add or take away any general-purpose lanes, but they will resurface them to preserve the pavement and provide motorists with a smoother ride.
+The existing lanes will always remain free of charge.
+The project is not adding or taking away any general-purpose lanes, but the lanes will be resurfaced to preserve the pavement and provide motorists with a smoother ride.

 Express Lanes: The Power to Choose

-Express lanes are the key to improving mobility along the I-77 corridor.
-They offer drivers a choice: Pay a toll and use the express lanes to avoid travel delays or continue driving on the general-purpose lanes for free.
+Express lanes offer drivers a choice: Pay a toll and use the express lanes to avoid travel delays or continue driving on the general-purpose lanes for free.
 Motorcyclists, buses and carpoolers with three or more occupants (including the driver) may use the express lanes for free.

 Drivers who choose not to use the express lanes will also see a benefit.
 As other motorists opt to take the express lanes, congestion in the general-purpose lanes will lessen, making the commute more efficient for those relying on the free lanes, as well.